March 9, 2026

 TalkToMeGuy: It was a great conversation.
 Very fast.
 Yeah, very fast.
 Where can people find out more about you and your work?
 And where should they look for toxic legacy?

-TalkToMeGuy: Yes, I put that link in chat with a warning, this is really for the hard nerd crowd.
+TalkToMeGuy: Yeah, I put that link in chat with a warning of like, this is really for the hard nerd crowd.

 TalkToMeGuy: Come on.